webqit/webflo/README.md

       <body>...</body>
   </html>
   ```

-  > All things HTML are regular HTML markup!
-And above, you're also leveraging HTML includes!
-(Details ahead.)

-For when your application has a Client side - dynamic request handling in the browser:
+For when your application requires dynamic request handling on the client (the browser):
-+ The `client` directory for client-side routing. (i.e. Single Page Applications, etc.)
++ The `client` directory for client-side routing,
-+ The `worker` directory for, heck, Service Worker based routing! (i.e. dynamic request handling in the application Service Worker - in the case of Progressive Web Apps, etc.)
++ And optionally, the `worker` directory for Service Worker based routing!
+(As detailed just ahead.)

   ```shell
   my-app